The Oil and Gas Pollution Threat

 For oil and gas regulatory regimes to be effective – in both combating pollution and protecting the public – complaint systems must be accessible, usable, responsive, and transparent.

-Robust complaint systems help to:
+Robust complaint systems can help to:

 - Reduce pollution that harms health and the climate.